intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-FastAPI/README.md

 pip install gradio # for gradio web UI conda install -c conda-forge -y gperftools=2.10 # to enable tcmalloc

-# for different models, need to install appropriate version of transformers
 pip install transformers==4.37.0

+# only for Qwen1.5-MoE-A2.7B
+pip install transformers==4.40.0
+pip install trl==0.8.1
+# For other unverified models, also need to install the appropriate transformers version
 ```

 ### 2. Run pipeline parallel serving on multiple GPUs